Get Involved

 Land-based futures

-This isn’t a utopian retreat from society, but an active reimagining of what sustainable human settlement can look like in the 21st century—a “thrutopian” vision that acknowledges the many challenges we face while charting practical, research-informed pathways through them.
+This isn’t a utopian retreat from society, but an active reimagining of what sustainable human settlement can look like in the 21st century—a “thrutopian” vision that acknowledges the many challenges we face while charting elegant, holistic, research-informed pathways through them.

-In these ways, we exist to serve all those who hold a vision for bright future in which humans live in harmonious relationship with each other and the wider community of life we are part of.
+In these ways, we exist to serve all those who hold a vision for bright future in which we humans enjoy a more harmonious relationship with each other and with the wider community of life we are part of.

 A renaissance of land-based culture